davidaquilue/neuroblocks/Readme.md

 ---------------------------
 The code is developed using Python `3.9`.

+Matlab API and everything should be accounted for!
+Same matlab engine as matlab version!

 A miniconda virtual environment is used, containing the packages listed in the `requirements.txt` file.